 A Guide To Motorway Driving

-Learner drivers will be allowed on motorways from 4th June 2018.
+Learner drivers are allowed on motorways.
 Here are our top tips for driving on the UK’s busiest roads.

-On 4th June 2018, learner drivers will be allowed to hit the motorway for the first time.
+If you’re learning to drive and want to drive on the motorway, you can!
 Motorway lessons are totally voluntary, and you’ll only have them if your instructor thinks you’re ready.
 Even with your instructor there, driving on the motorway for the first time can be daunting!

 Here’s everything you need to know to stay safe on the motorway and keep on the right sight of the law and your fellow drivers.